-Long Term Storage (continued) 5.
-The motor pump ships with a full reservoir tank.
-Make sure the reservoir tank remains full to prevent the reservoir from rusting.
-Gifte Hydraulic cylinders must be stored horizontally.
+Long Term Storage (continued)

+- 5. The motor pump ships with a full reservoir tank.
+Make sure the reservoir tank remains full to prevent the reservoir from rusting. - 6.
+Hydraulic cylinders must be stored horizontally.
 The environment must remain constant.
 All cylinder ends and ports are to remain capped.
-Rotate the cylinders 180 degrees every two (2) months.
-DONOT EATS THROWAWAY DESICCANTAN 7.
+Rotate the cylinders 180 degrees every two (2) months. - 7.
 Plug the electrical component inlets to prevent moisture and other contaminants from entering them.
 Store in a dry, temperature controlled location to prevent corrosion.
 Place silica gel desiccant inside the control enclosure.
 Inspect the inside of the control enclosure for any moisture build up.
-See Figure 17-5.
-Place Inside Control Enclosure Figure 17-5 8.
+See Figure 17-5. - 8.
 Make sure the parts crate remains sealed and dry.
-Storage for Longer than Six Months For units stored longer than six months, it is recommended that you contact the PFlow Industries, Inc. Customer Support Department for additional information that may be available prior to starting up your unit.
-Equipment Manuals The VRC installation manual, electrical, and owner's manuals are located in the parts container (crate).
-Do not open the parts container (crate).
-If the manuals are required, contact the PFlow Industries, Inc. Customer Support Department for an electronic copy (.pdf).